DeSantis presidential countdown begins as Florida lawmakers put finishing touches on his contentious agenda - KESQ

 Still, DeSantis does not appear to be in a rush to announce.
 On Thursday, DeSantis acknowledged “there’s only so much time” before a decision must be made, but he noted many bills passed this session by lawmakers remain unsigned and he has prioritized capitalizing on his historic 19-point reelection victory.

+At a Friday news conference to mark the end of the state legislative session, DeSantis dismissed “chatter” that he was taking too long to announce whether he was running for president.

+“The thing that most of you guys should know about me is the chatter is just not something that I worry about.
+I don’t bother,” the governor said.

-Next week, DeSantis will resume his political travel in the next week with visits to Wisconsin, Illinois and Iowa.
+Next week, DeSantis will resume his political travel with visits to Wisconsin, Illinois and Iowa.

 “At the end of the day, these things will happen in relatively due course,” DeSantis said Thursday, adding: “I’m not going to short circuit any of the good work that we’ve done.”